judithyueli/mexBBFMM2D/README.md

 callmxFMM2D;
 ```

 Open `callmxFMM2D.m` to inspect the commands.
-The first part sets up the grid and parameters required by BBFMM2D that will be explained below.
+The first part sets up the grid and other parameters required by BBFMM2D that will be explained in detail below.
 The command that runs BBFMM2D is in the last line of the m-file:

 ```
 [QH,QHexact] = case1(xloc, yloc,H,nCheb,print);
 ```
 __Input__:

-`xloc`, `yloc`: These are the coordinates of each grid point.
-These are mx1 vectors arranged in a consistent order.
+`xloc`, `yloc`: These are the coordinates of each grid point provided as vectors.
+These are m x 1 vectors arranged in a consistent order.
 For example for a 2x2 grid in [0,1] it would be xloc=[0 0 1 1]’ and yloc=[0 1 0 1]’.
+The grid does not have to be regular or structured.

 `H`: the matrix we want to multiply Q with (multiply Q with H)

-`nCheb`: number of Chebyshev nodes (the higher nCheb, the higher the accuracy, but higher the computational cost), integers between `4` to `6` are suggested, try start with `4`
+`nCheb`: number of Chebyshev nodes (the higher nCheb, the higher the accuracy, but higher the computational cost), integers between `4` to `6` are suggested.
+Try starting with `4` and increase to achieve desirable accuracy.

-`print`: flag for printing the output details
+`PrintFlag`: flag for printing the output details

 __Output:__